EvaPanou/Applied-Bioinformatics-Thesis/[07] LIMMA_DE_analysis/Post_DE_processing/README_Visualization_PCA_Volcano_MA.md

 # README — Visualization_PCA_Volcano_MA.R

+### important
+*"In the PCA based on the LIMMA-derived DEG subset, SLE and Healthy samples separate primarily along PC2 (22.5% of total variance), indicating that disease status is captured in the second principal component.
+PC1 (36.4%) mainly reflects other biological or technical sources of variation, such as interindividual heterogeneity or gestational stage.
+In contrast, when using the larger consensus DEG set (500 genes), disease status becomes the dominant source of variance (PC1 = 37.9%), resulting in stronger visual separation between groups."*

 This document accompanies `Visualization_PCA_Volcano_MA.R` and provides **academic-style** context and practical instructions for generating **diagnostic visualizations** from the SLE pregnancy transcriptomic dataset.
 The script produces (i) a **volcano plot** and **MA plot** from a LIMMA `FULL` table, and (ii) two **PCAs**: one using the **entire expression matrix** and one restricted to **DEG genes**.

 ---